 It was not until the funeral that the unfairness of my mother’s death and the overwhelming emptiness caused by the lack of her physical presence came in waves of sadness and grief.
 I sat in the family’s reserved spots in the chapel between my father and my twenty-seven year old son confronted with the closed casket containing my mother’s earthly shell.
 The choir began singing “Amazing Grace” and my father in his deep bass voice joined in.
 My head dropped as tears filled my eyes and overflowed onto my cheeks and my neatly cleaned and pressed suit.

 At that moment of my first openly expressed sadness, my father took my left hand and my stoic son took my right.
 The simultaneous show of support and comfort was more than my grieving heart and soul could take and I sobbed uncontrollably.
 Three generations of Barber men were united in that moment by our loss and our love.
 Right then I realized the overwhelming loss of my mother…my nurturer, advocate, confidante, and advisor for all my life.

-Mother’s Day has been a day tinged with sadness and loss for almost two decades for me and my children.
-Nineteen years ago this May I lost my wife Cindy and my daughter Katie to injuries they suffered in a traffic accident involving my whole family.
+Mother’s Day has been a day tinged with sadness and loss for over two decades for me and my children.
+Twenty-five years ago this May I lost my wife Cindy and my daughter Katie to injuries they suffered in a traffic accident involving my whole family.
 I lost my baby daughter and wife.
 But my son and daughter lost their sister and MOTHER.
 Now I too have lost my mother.
 Although our losses and griefs continue to be very different, we share the pain of loss that comes with the death of the woman who gave us life.

 I hold stubbornly to the hope that one day these grief journeys will come to an end.
 I look forward to seeing my mother, Cindy my wife and the mother of my children , my daughter Katie, and all the loved ones who have preceded me in death.
 In the meantime, I deal with the especially difficult days of grief by following a three-point plan I have developed.